Generalised actuator disk theory: wake development with turbulent entrainment: Acknowledgements

 \section{Acknowledgements}

 MB acknowledges the support of the EPSRC Impact Acceleration Account at Durham University.
 CM and DG acknowledge support from the National Science Foundation and the Department of Energy (via NSF grant CBET-2401013).
+AI tools were used as a grammar checker and to proofread the text.